Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên14/11/2023

-“They paid the ransom, the deal is over,” a Lockbit representative told Reuters via the Tox online messaging app.
-There was no immediate response from ICBC, the world’s largest bank by assets, according to Bloomberg.
+"They paid the ransom, the deal is over," a Lockbit representative told Reuters via the online messaging app Tox.
+There was no immediate response from ICBC, the world's largest bank by assets, according to Bloomberg.

-Previously, ICBC's subsidiary, ICBC Financial Services (ICBCFS), headquartered in New York (USA), was hit by a cyberattack on November 8 that lasted until November 9, causing ICBCFS to be unable to complete US Treasury bond transactions.
+Previously, ICBC's subsidiary, ICBC Financial Services (ICBCFS), headquartered in New York (USA), was hit by a cyber attack on November 8 that lasted until November 9, preventing ICBCFS from completing US Treasury bond transactions.
 Late on November 9, ICBCFS posted a statement on its website confirming that the company had "experienced a ransomware attack that resulted in disruptions to certain [financial services] systems."

 Vụ ngân hàng lớn nhất thế giới bị tấn công mạng: ngân hàng 'đã trả tiền chuộc' - Ảnh 1.